Acylite/workforvm/README.md

 No need to run any 'pip' commands ive included the pip install for the requirements.txt inside the script.

-we require pandas and apache-beam[GCP]
+We require pandas and apache-beam[GCP]

 Thanks for reading!